ShingZhanho/HKOSharp/README.md

 # Todo list

 1. Update documentation for a recent rewrite.
+2. Translate document into Chinese Traditional and Chinese Simplified.
-2. Finish Weather class.
+3. Finish Weather class.
-3. ~Move from CircleCI to Travis CI.~ (Succeesfully moved to GitHub Workflow)
+4. ~Move from CircleCI to Travis CI.~ (Succeesfully moved to GitHub Workflow)
-4. Increase Code Coverage
+5. Increase Code Coverage

 # Build